-The United States boast of several institutions of academic excellence spread across all its States.
-These centers of excellence and schools have a rich history that has attracted millions of people to the US to pursue their studies.
+The United States boast of several institutions of academic excellence spread across all its states.
+These centers of excellence and schools have a rich history that have attracted millions of people to the US to pursue their studies.
+The oldest high school in America is Boston Latin in Boston, Massachusetts.
 Besides being academic centers, some of the schools are tourist attraction centers in the US.
 Similarly, this applies also to some of the oldest public high schools in the US that are still in use today.
 These schools date back up to the 17th Century.
 Some of the oldest high schools still in use in the United States are highlighted and discussed briefly below.

 Longstanding Public American High Schools

 Boston Latin School, commonly referred to as BLS, is the oldest public school in America.
 Founded in 1635, the Boston school was started at the home of teacher Philemon Pormort.
 It was initially established to educate the sons of the Boston elite while admission to the school was by reading bible verses.
 Initially, the school admitted only male students and male teachers, but this later changed with Cornelia Kelly was appointed the first female head in 1998.
 The school began with a simple single two story building but has since developed and improved into modern buildings.